 I have a special interest and experience in Antenatal care (Pregnancy care).
-I am happy to see you at any time during your pregnancy to give advice, assess any medical issues and arrange referral to a public hospital or private specialist if needed.
+I am happy to see you at any time during your pregnancy to give advice, assess any medical issues and arrange referral to a public hospital or private obstetrician or other specialist if needed.

 Pregnancy assessment and care